 5pt

-The proof of the Minimal Resolution Conjecture relies on an induction procedure, where the most effort is put into establishing the strongest possible version of Theorem \ref{thm:main} for \emph{elliptic curves}.
-This statement serves as the base case of the induction argument and is instrumental in eventually yielding the bound $d\geq 2r$ in the statement of the Minimal Resolution Conjecture.
+The proof of the Minimal Resolution property relies on an induction procedure, where the most effort is put into establishing the strongest possible version of Theorem \ref{thm:main} for \emph{elliptic curves}.
+This statement serves as the base case of the induction argument and is instrumental in constructing in the range $d\geq 2r$ Brill--Noether curves verifying the Minimal Resolution property.
 The following statement combines Theorem \ref{thm:gen} and Proposition \ref{prop-e} and states that one can construct elliptic curves of arbitrary degree in projective space, satisfying non-trivial incidence conditions with respect to rational normal curves and whose restricted tangent bundle is furthermore generic in the sense of Atiyah's classification of vector bundles on elliptic curves.

 \begin{thm} If $J\subseteq \PP^r$ is a general elliptic curve of degree $d$, let us write \(d = ad_1\) and \(r = ar_1\) with \(\mathrm{gcd}(d_1, r_1) = 1\).
 Then

 where \(E_i\) are stable vector bundles of rank \(r_1\) and degree \((r + 1) d_1\), and \(\bigl(\mathrm{det}(E_1), \ldots, \mathrm{det}(E_a)\bigr)\) is general in \(\Pic^{(r + 1)d_1}(J) \times \cdots \times \Pic^{(r + 1)d_1}(J)\).
 Furthermore, in the range $r+1\leq d\leq 2r-1$, and for any \(0 \leq g \leq d + 1\), we may further require that $J$ meets transversally a rational normal curve $R\subseteq \PP^r$ at \(g\) points. \end{thm}